-Experience what is (arguably) the best way to reach the top of Mount Diablo via this scenic route.
+Experience a great way to reach the top of Mount Diablo via this scenic route.
 Hikers travel through a variety of ecosystems on their way to the top, experiencing the many ways in which the mountain changes with elevation.

-Most of this route is made up of unfrequently traveled single-track trails, making this hike an excellent opportunity to harmonize with nature in the backcountry of Mount Diablo.
+Most of this route is made up of infrequently traveled single-track trails, making this hike an excellent opportunity to harmonize with nature in the backcountry of Mount Diablo.

 Distance: 11 miles

 Difficulty: Very challenging

 Hiking time: Seven to 12 hours

 Best seasons: Spring and fall

 Managing agency: California State Parks

 Parking: Mitchell Canyon Visitor Center or in designated areas along Regency Drive (there is a $6 parking fee at Mitchell Canyon)

 This route starts on the Back Creek trail, travels over Eagle Ridge, and traverses the North Peak trail.
 On the way to the summit, hikers experience stunning panoramic views at Eagle Peak and North Peak that can only be reached on foot!